Senior Director, Entrepreneurial Law ProgramTelephone: 646-312-8289

 Office: 9-102, 150 West 62nd Street, Ninth Floor

 Entrepreneurship; Business; Employment; Executive Compensation

 Bernice Grant is the Senior Director of the recently launched Entrepreneurial Law Program, and Founding Director of the Entrepreneurial Law Clinic.
-She will teach students how to provide transactional legal services to entrepreneurs, using an integrated law and business perspective based on her diverse background as a corporate attorney and certified public accountant.
+She teaches students how to provide transactional legal services to entrepreneurs, using an integrated law and business perspective based on her diverse background as a corporate attorney and certified public accountant.

 Before joining Fordham, she taught at the University of Pennsylvania Law School, where she was the Clinical Supervisor and Lecturer of the Entrepreneurship Legal Clinic.
 She also taught at New York University School of Law, where she was an Acting Assistant Professor and Associate Director of the Lawyering Program.